Indigenous Peoples' Day (United States)

-Indigenous Peoples' Day is a holiday in the United States that celebrates and honors indigenous American peoples and commemorates their histories and cultures.
-It is celebrated across the United States on the second Monday in October, and is an official city and state holiday in various localities.
-It began as a counter-celebration held on the same day as the U.S. federal holiday of Columbus Day, which honors Genovese-born explorer Christopher Columbus.
-Some people reject celebrating him, saying that he represents "the violent history of the colonization in the Western Hemisphere".
+Indigenous Peoples' Day is an official city and state holiday in various localities in the United States that celebrates and honors Indigenous American peoples (Native Americans) and commemorates their histories and cultures.
+It is celebrated on the second Monday in October.
+It began as a counter-celebration held on the same day as the U.S. federal holiday of Columbus Day, which honors Italian explorer Christopher Columbus.
+It is celebrated as an alternative to Columbus Day, citing the lasting harm Indigenous tribes suffered because of Columbus's contributions to the European colonization of the Americas.